Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/RY6jwJm.jpg)

-Cut the wood to about the correct size using a compound miter saw.
+I cut the wood to about the correct size using a compound miter saw.

 ![image](https://i.imgur.com/PBBv8ep.jpg)